Table of Contents

 Effective Dreaming in Ursula LeGuin's The Lathe of Heaven

 My first lover, Guy Mannheimer, attended the first Radical Faerie Gathering in the Arizona desert in 1979.
-I got to thinking of those days--and the start of our "gay spirituality movement"--while reading the article "Diggers, Free Land and Diablo Canyon: A story of Faeries and Reclaiming" by Covelo in the last issue of RFD (Spring 2009 #137).
+I got to thinking of those days--and the start of our "gay spirituality movement"--while reading the article "Diggers, Free Land and Diablo Canyon: A story of Faeries and Reclaiming" by Covelo in RFD (Spring 2009 #137).

 The article was a wonderful reminder of how what we call Gay Consciousness arose in harmony with the hippie counterculture of the 1960/70s.
 Covelo's article recounts bits of gay history that are practically lost.
 I want to add a few details to his recounting.